 Miami currently projects to have as much as $12 million in available cap space prior to Bosh relief (including the non-guaranteed salaries of guards Josh Richardson and Rodney McGruder), with the 2017-18 salary cap currently projected at $102 million.
 With Bosh relief, the total will grow to $38 million.
 It will grow further, to $40 million if guard Dion Waiters were to decline his player option ($3.0 million), to $41 million if center Willie Reed were to do the same ($1.6 million), to $44 million if the Heat elect to waive and stretch the $6.0 million salary of forward Josh McRoberts or $46 million if the Heat were to trade him.

 From that, the cap room required by the Heat’s first-round draft pick (assuming Miami keeps it) would need to be subtracted.
 The cap hit would depend upon where it drafts.
 If we assume the Heat will end up with, say, the #15 pick in the draft as a rough guideline, the Heat would incur a $2.1 million cap hit.
-With Bosh relief, Miami would have between $36 million and $45 million (depending upon the assumptions for McRoberts, Waiters and Reed) of available cap space to pursue potential free agents next summer.
+With Bosh relief, Miami could produce up to between $36 million and $45 million (depending upon the assumptions for McRoberts, Waiters and Reed) of available cap space to pursue potential free agents next summer.

 A process to remove Bosh’s $25.3 million cap hit that only starts on July 1, 2017 could cause potential free agents substantial pause about signing with Miami and, in turn, put the entire Heat’s summer plan at risk.

-The second major issue is a more fundamental one: For the “fitness-to-play” panel to be designated as the physician for the long-term injury evaluation, it would require the agreement of the NBA and the players association.
+Issue #2: For the “Fitness-to-Play” panel to be designated as the physician for the long-term injury evaluation, it would require the agreement of the NBA and the players association.

 Consider Bosh.
 If he were deemed to have suffered a long-term injury through the normal process, he would be eligible to sign with another team the moment the Heat waived him to gain the cap relief.
-If he were deemed to have suffered an injury that would create a materially elevated risk of death by “fitness-to-play” panel, he could be done for life.
+If he were deemed to have suffered an injury that would create a materially elevated risk of death by “Fitness-to-Play” panel, he could be done for life.
+Effectively retired.

 If so, would the NBA and players association even agree to allow the Heat to pursue the option anyway?

-If so, would the Heat even take the risk of delaying its application until the start of the new cap year, rather than simply apply at some point this season (likely after Mar.
-1, and possibly even at the end of the season) and be almost definitively granted the relief, all to protect against the unlikely possibility that Bosh’s cap hit would ever return?
+If not, would the Heat take the risk of delaying its application until the start of the new salary cap year, rather than simply apply at some point this salary cap year, to protect against the unlikely possibility that Bosh’s cap hit would ever return?
 If it did, would potential free agents entertain discussions with the Heat about a contract this summer if it is uncertain (even if decidedly likely) that the Heat will have the cap space to execute upon it?
 Would the Heat put its summer plans, and its future, at risk like that?

 (1) The waiting period depends on the number of combined regular season and postseason games in which the player played in the season.
 If the player played 10 or more games in a season, the team can apply on the one-year anniversary of the player’s last game.
 If the player played fewer than 10 in a season, the team can apply 60 days after his last game, or the one-year anniversary of his last game in the previous season, whichever is later.